allankapoor/hurricane_damage/README.md

 We can see that the training data appears to come from 3 distinct areas.
 In one area, all structures in the training dataset are damaged, while in the other two there is a mix.
 Within those two there are clear spatial patterns of where flooding/damage occurred and where it didn't. </p>

+This is not surprising given that the hurricane (and flooding) impacted areas differently based on topography, urban form, etc. However, it does also indicate that the examples from each class often come from entirely different areas.
+There is a danger that when training the neural networks models, they may learn to identify differences that are more to due with differences in appearance of structures between those areas, rather than differences that are actually due to hurricane damage. </p>

 <h2>Modeling</h2>

-This section describes the general approach used to train and iterate on neural network models. </p>
+This section describes the general approach used to train and iterate on neural network models: </p>
- * Tensorflow + Keras API
+ * Platform: Tensorflow + Keras API
- * Training on Googler Cloud VM: 8 vCPUs (30 GB RAM) + 1 NVIDIA T4 GPU (16 GB)
+ * Training on Google Cloud VM: 8 vCPUs (30 GB RAM) + 1 NVIDIA T4 GPU (16 GB)
  * Convolutional neural networks assumed to be best approach given image classification problem
  * Training for 50 epochs with early stopping if model does not improve after 10 epochs
  * **Evaluation metric: accuracy** (training/validation/test datasets are balanced)